kanbanyte/sepb/assessments/test_plan.md

 5. User must see video feed

 ## Features not to be Tested
+There are currently no features that won't be tested.\
-Since all the features are being implemented for the first time and are all capable of being tested.
+This is because all features are being introduced for the first time.\
-There are currently no features that will not be tested.
+All introduced features can be tested and therefore will be tested.

 # Strategy
 To ensure the successful implementation of the Robot Vision System for the Pick and Place Task, a comprehensive testing strategy will be employed.